Uberspace/lab/source/guide_mongodb.rst

 If it’s not in state RUNNING, check your configuration.

-Create admin user
+Create root user
 -----------------

-Choose an admin password or generate a random one one using this snippet:
+Choose an root password or generate a random one one using this snippet:

 .. code-block:: bash